williamslaughter21/Deliverable-1/README.md

 # Deliverable-1
-The goal of my project is to create a smart car that can detect obstacles mid-drive and then proceed to stop unless there isn't anything, then it will continue to go forward.
+My project aims to create a smart obstacle-avoidance car to navigate its environment independently by recognizing and avoiding impediments, resulting in smooth, safe, and efficient movement.
+This functionality is often accomplished via sensors, control algorithms, and motors, allowing the car to be able to sense the environment, make independent decisions and lastly act on those decisions.

 #Lists of Software/Hardware needed(On Tinkercad)
 ![image](https://github.com/user-attachments/assets/65988998-ae03-4795-9c60-3986471a95ac)